-- Project Leader: Dr Rachel Crellin (Leicester University) and Dr Chris Fowler (Newcastle University)
+- Project Leader: Rachel Crellin (Leicester), Chris Fowler (Newcastle)

 The Isle of Man is home to over 160 round mounds but very few have been excavated using techniques that have left a detailed and reliable record.
 Recent research has highlighted regional diversity in different pulses of round mound construction and use during the Neolithic and Early Bronze Age (c.
 4000-1500 BC) across Britain, Ireland and the near continent, and there has been growing interest in tracing changing connections over time between regions.
 However, it is currently unclear when many of the round mounds of the Isle of Man were built and what kinds of burial and other practices they were associated with.